 We fly with Air Greenland from Copenhagen to Kangerlussuaq.
-Ahead lies an approximately 4 hour flight and an 8 day winter adventure.
-A guide from our local tour office World of Greenland Arctic Circle welcomes you upon arrival and assists you with the check in at Polar Lodge.
-Polar Lodge is a stone's throw from the airport and is a relaxed accommodation with kitchen facilities, a ‘living room’ and souvenir shop.
+Ahead awaits an approximately 4-hour flight and an 8-day winter adventure.
+A guide from our local tour office World of Greenland Arctic Circle welcomes you upon arrival and assists you with the check-in at Polar Lodge.
+Polar Lodge is located just a stone's throw from the airport and offers relaxed accommodation with kitchen facilities, a ‘living room’ and a souvenir shop.

-From the lodge there is a direct view of both aircrafts and maybe a little hare hiding in the gray-brown rocks.
-The crackling sound in the snow echoes in the silence and automatically makes you forget the everyday life.
+From the lodge, there is a direct view of both aircrafts and maybe a little hare hiding in the gray-brown rocks.
+The crackling sound in the snow echoes in the silence and automatically makes you forget about everyday life.

-At the following information meeting the guide will give you practical advice about the area and the optional excursions.
-It is now time to experience Kangerlussuaq in your own pace and get ideas to what tomorrow should offer.
+At the following information meeting, the guide will give you practical advice about the area and the optional excursions.
+It is now time to experience Kangerlussuaq at your own pace and get ideas to what tomorrow should offer.

-If you bought the excursion package it’s time for a guided tour to the Ice Cap Point 660:
+If you have purchased the Excursion Package, it is time for a guided tour to the Ice Cap Point 660: